-In our last article discussing the safety of the Salesforce data export feature, we determined that it is in fact safe to use.
+In our last article discussing the safety of the Salesforce data export feature, we determined that it is, in fact, safe to use.
 The “unsafe” part of it is what you decide to do with that data afterwards.
 A similar concept is true when it comes to Salesforce data loss.
-Salesforce, by nature, is very safe.
+Salesforce, by nature, is very safe (it’s 2019).
 Your data is stored in the cloud and Salesforce has around a 99% uptime.
 It would be extremely rare for data loss to be the “fault” of Salesforce (although it has happened).

-But what about other types of data loss?
+But what about other types of data loss outside of it being Salesforce’s fault?
 Here we will discuss some of the top causes of Salesforce data loss.
 These typically involve data manipulation on the company’s end!
 Every time you connect 3rd party apps to Salesforce, you open up your Org to potential unwanted losses in data.

 Employees are human.
 Because of this, accidents happen!
-A record (or multiple records) can easily be accidentally deleted by users and employees.
-This is why proper training and having a trusted backup/recovery solution is so important. .
+A record (or multiple records) can easily be deleted by users and employees.
+Deleting records could be due to miscommunication, forgetting to remove a contact from being deleted, and many other mishaps.
+This is why proper training and having a trusted backup/recovery solution is so important.

 Jaded users and employees have the ability to cause a lot of damage to your Salesforce Org.
+Maybe a Sales team member gets jealous of a peer’s performance and decides to “accidentally” delete a few accounts.
+Or maybe an employee recently got a very bad performance review and thinks their job is at stake.
 A few clicks of the delete button can cause a multitude of records to be deleted from Salesforce!
-This isn’t difficult to do, and can cause a lot of damage if these records aren’t backed up.
+This isn’t difficult to do, and can cause a lot of damage if these records aren’t backed up properly.

 Let’s face it.
 Developers can make mistakes too.
 A good developer will plan out their coding and test it multiple times to make sure everything is in working order.
 But even with these precautions, errors still happen.
+Sometimes inexperienced or cheap developers won’t even test their work – this makes problems even worse.
 If the coding error is unknown, it can take anywhere from minutes to weeks to figure out the root cause and a proper fix.

 Improper data mapping

 When you import data, typically you will need to match up fields.
 If you’re updating thousands of records and match up incorrect fields – your records will now be wrong!
+There’s nothing worse than your palms starting to sweat and stomach rising into your thought as you realize you incorrectly mapped thousands of records!
+This is normally caused by human error when data mapping.
 A recent backup will make correcting these mistakes a breeze.

 How to Prevent Salesforce Data Loss